bessiambre/casync/README.md

 ## Future

-With casync/await you get better syntax with less scopes and brackets and avoid the [pitfals]((https://medium.com/@b.essiambre/continuation-passing-style-patterns-for-javascript-5528449d3070?source=friends_link&sk=976fb25ca6c15eba3a4badcf55ba698e)) of promises.
+Casync/await gets you better syntax with less scopes and brackets and avoids the [pitfals]((https://medium.com/@b.essiambre/continuation-passing-style-patterns-for-javascript-5528449d3070?source=friends_link&sk=976fb25ca6c15eba3a4badcf55ba698e)) of promises.
 This is almost best of both worlds and maybe good enough.

 But also, what's nice with CPS structured code, is that because it's a simple transform away from regular direct style functions, it would be fairly easy to create language level syntax sugar that does all the work for you.